At a glance

-Wrestling has advantages beyond just learning technique.
-As kids are mastering different moves, they’re also learning discipline and how to stay on task.
-While it’s a team sport, wrestling doesn’t require teamwork.
+Wrestling has advantages beyond what kids learn while doing it.
+As kids master different moves, they also learn discipline and how to stay on task and keep at something that feels hard.
+But while it’s a team sport, wrestling doesn’t really require teamwork.
 The actual competition is one-on-one.
-And the matches are over quickly, so kids don’t have to hold their focus for long.
+And matches are over quickly, so kids don’t have to hold their focus for long.

-For a kid who loves basketball, this can be a good choice for a team sport.
-The rules aren’t as complicated as they are in other sports.
+If your child loves basketball, this can be a good team sport to choose since the rules aren’t as complicated as they are in other sports.
 Players are constantly moving, so there’s less chance of being distracted.
-Even if team sports seem like a real challenge, don’t automatically rule it out.
-The love of the game can be a deciding factor in whether a kid succeeds at it.
+Even if it doesn’t seem like your child will thrive at basketball, don’t rule it out.
+The love of the game is often a deciding factor in whether a kid gets better at it.

 Michael Phelps is a great role model for kids with attention issues who dream of winning gold.
-Phelps won 22 Olympic medals despite having attention issues and hyperactivity.
+Phelps won 28 Olympic medals even though he struggled with focus and is hyperactive.
 It’s not surprising that swimming was a great sport for him.
 It requires intense concentration and energy.
-And there are few outside distractions when you’re in the water focusing on your speed.
+And there are few outside distractions when you’re in the water focusing on your speed and technique.

 Track and Field

-Track is an ideal marriage of individual and team sport.
-Kids only need to compete with themselves and their best performance.
-But there are teammates to hang out with in between races, so there’s opportunity to stretch social muscles, too.
+Track is the perfect combo of individual and team sport.
+Kids only need to compete with themselves and their own best performance.
+But there are teammates to hang out with between races, giving plenty of opportunities to stretch social muscles, too.
 Plus, there are no real rules to remember or lengthy instructions to focus on.
-Just the runners in front of you and the finish line at the end!
+Just the runners in front of you and the finish line at the end.